CodeNKoffee/packship/README.md

 PackShip collects anonymous usage data to help improve the tool.
 This data includes command usage (such as how many times `init` and `publish` commands are run) and error rates, but never includes personal information or code.

-You can manage telemetry settings with the following commands:
+You can manage telemetry settings with the following PackShip commands:

 ```bash
 # Check current telemetry status